matecat/icu-message-pattern/README.md

 This package does not provide locale-aware date/number formatting itself — it provides the pattern model and utilities so you can build formatters or validators that interoperate with PHP's intl extension or other formatting libraries.

 ## Authors
-- Domenico Lupinetti (ostico) — https://github.com/Ostico — domenico@translated.net / ostico@gmail.com
+- Domenico Lupinetti — [Ostico](https://github.com/Ostico) — domenico@translated.net / ostico@gmail.com

 ## Features
 - Full tokenization of ICU MessageFormat patterns (braces, argument names/indexes, type specifiers, selectors, offsets, quoted text, etc.).